cog/Games-Cards-ShuffleTrack/README.md

     # return the card immediately before the Ace of Spades
     $deck->find_card_before( 'AS' );

-If the specified card is on top of the deck you will get an undefined result.
+If the specified card is on top of the deck you will get the card on the bottom of the deck.

 #### find\_card\_after